Allen Park, Michigan

 Allen Park is a city in Wayne County in the U.S. state of Michigan.
-As of the 2020 Census, the population was 27,528.
+A Downriver suburb of Detroit, Allen Park is located roughly 12 mi southwest of downtown Detroit.
+As of the 2020 census, the city had a population of 27,528.

 Ford Motor Company is an integral part of the community.
 Many of the company's offices and facilities lie within the city limits.
 Since 2002, Allen Park is the practice home of the Detroit Lions football team and is also the site of the team's headquarters.
-The city is known for its tree-lined streets, brick houses, and the Fairlane Green Shopping Center that opened in 2006.
+The city is known for its tree-lined streets, brick houses, and the Fairlane Green shopping center that opened in 2006.
 The city was once recognized in Money Magazine's list of America's Best Small Cities.
 Allen Park is part of the collection of communities known as Downriver.

 Allen Park is home to the Uniroyal Giant Tire, the largest non-production tire scale model ever built, and one of the world's largest roadside attractions.
 Originally a Ferris wheel at the 1964 New York World's Fair, the structure was moved to Allen Park in 1966.